ZJU-DAILY/Tagore/README.md

 Tagore: Scalable Graph Indexing using GPUs for Approximate Nearest Neighbor Search
 ===============================================================================
-Tagore is a library that accelerates scalable graph-based index construction for approximate nearest neighbot search using GPUs.
+Tagore is a library that accelerates scalable graph-based index construction for approximate nearest neighbor search using GPUs.
 It provides user-friendly Python APIs, enabling seamless integration of GPU acceleration into index construction workflows.
-Tagore focuses on the acceleration of refinement-based graph indexes such as NSG, NSSG, Vamana, CAGRA, etc. An efficient kNN graph construction algorithm GNN-Descent, a unified pruning acceleration framework, and an asynchronous GPU-CPU-disk pipeline tailored for billion-scale indexing are included in Tagore.
+Tagore focuses on the acceleration of the mainstream refinement-based graph indexes such as NSG, NSSG, Vamana, CAGRA, etc. An efficient kNN graph construction algorithm GNN-Descent, a unified pruning acceleration framework, and an asynchronous GPU-CPU-disk pipeline tailored for billion-scale indexing are included in Tagore.

 Project Building
 -------------------------------------------------------------------------------